gdavis24/BlueJ.NaiveTicket/README.md

 * Create another ticket machine for tickets of a different price.
 	* Buy a ticket from that machine.
 	* Does the printed ticket look different?
+	-->Technically yes, the price and total on the ticket have changed.
+Other than that, the ticket itself seems to be the same.

 ### Exercise 2.6
 * Write out what you think the outer wrappers of the `Student` and `LabClass` classes might look like – do not worry about the inner part.

+--> public class Student
+		{

+		}

+--> public class LabClass
+		{

+		}

 ### Exercise 2.7
 Does it matter whether we write<br>